Invite children to learn about squirrels with this list of facts, fun squirrel-themed teaching ideas, and cute squirrel crafts for kids!

 - For a fun twist on squirrel facts delivered in an insightfully humorous way, invite children to enjoy “What Squirrels Can Teach Us About Being Human” by Owlcation.

 2. Observe Common Squirrel Behaviors

 Did you know that squirrels are one of the most-watched mammals on Earth!?
 Observing different types of squirrels in their natural habitats is a great way to learn even more amazing facts about squirrels.

-For example, Squirrels are boisterous, loud, and extremely vocal.
-They love to chur, chirp, chatter, scream, purr, and bark to communicate with each other, and often chatter their teeth as a warning.
+For example, Squirrels are boisterous, loud, and highly vocal.
+They love to chirp, chatter, scream, purr, and bark to communicate with each other and often chatter their teeth as a warning.
 Squirrels are also known to communicate with body language by stomping their feet and moving their tails in a series of twitches to communicate.

-If watching squirrels is something that you also enjoy, or would like to enjoy, give this fun learning activity by Ranger Rick a try.
-Spend time observing squirrel behaviors in your backyard, park, or in their natural habitat, and pay close attention to the tree squirrel behaviors they notice and count the number of times they see the common squirrel behaviors on the Printable Squirrel Behavior Tally Sheet in the Rhythms of Play Learning Center.
+If watching squirrels is something you also enjoy or would like to enjoy, give this fun learning activity a try.
+Spend time observing squirrel behaviors in your backyard, park, or natural habitat.
+Invite children to pay close attention to the tree squirrel behaviors they notice and count the number of times they see the common squirrel behaviors on the Printable Squirrel Behavior Tally Sheet in the Rhythms of Play Learning Center.

 Common Squirrel Behaviors:

 Ranger Rick has an article sharing a few squirrel behaviors you might notice in your neck of the woods: